fare/asdf/doc/best_practices.md

 They will be removed in the near future (one to two year horizon).
 ASDF 3.2 will issue a `style-warning` when you do, and ASDF 3.3 will issue a full `warning`, which will break the SBCL build.
+See `backward-interface.lisp` for a list of deprecated function — or just heed the damn warnings.

 ### Simple Testing